 Arrangements are under the direction of the VanInwegen-Kenny, Inc. Funeral Home of Wurtsboro.
 For additional information or to send an online condolence, please visit www.kennyfuneralhome.com

-To send flowers to the family or plant a tree in memory of Clifford Jessup, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Clifford Jessup, please visit our Tree Store

 We Have Been Serving Families in Sullivan, Orange And Ulster Counties for over a century.
 We are proud to be Independently Owned and Operated.